20 Years Later: Why Do I Need a DVR?

 And after 20 years, it still feels good to be able to pause live TV.

-© 2019 TiVo Corporation.
+© 2019 TiVo Platform Technologies.
 All rights reserved.
-TiVo, the TiVo logo and the TiVo silhouette logo [and any other TiVo trademarks referenced in the piece] are trademarks or registered trademarks of TiVo Corporation or its subsidiaries.
+TiVo, the TiVo logo, and the TiVo silhouette logo are trademarks or registered trademarks of TiVo Brands LLC.
 All other trademarks are the property of their respective owners.

 Have questions?
 Please go to this link – you can choose how you’d like to connect with us (phone, chat, social support, etc.): www.tivo.com/support